The Best Things in Life Are Unexpected

 "I—I—I didn't—" I stuttered.
 "I'm sorry.
 I didn't think.
 I didn't consider—"

 He pressed his lips gently against my forehead, dropping his hands from my face and pulling me closer.
 "No, love, I'm sorry.
 I shouldn't have pushed the issue.
 It's just it's a torment not knowing—more so than knowing at this point."

 I buried my face in his chest.
-I hadn't even considered that in an effort to protect myself I had actually been robbing myself of the one thing I needed the most.
+I hadn't even considered that in an effort to protect myself I'd actually been robbing myself of the one thing I needed the most.
 "I'm sorry I gave you cause to doubt me.
 I'm just…I'm a horrible person."

 He pulled back from me in shock.
 "What?
 No!"

-I reached up and cupped his jaw, rubbing the smooth skin of his cheek.
+I cupped his jaw, rubbing the smooth skin of his cheek.
 "Yes, I am."
 A tear streaked down my face.
 "I've been unfair to you and to Jacob."